 Ditch the outdated database CRM (customer relationship management).
 Instead, choose a customer-centric CRM that has a conversational interface built for modern customer relationships.
 Look for features such as automatic recorded activity, automated prospecting, and email intelligence to allow you to organize, analyze past interactions, and quickly respond to conversations.

 Use your CRM with the following four strategies to effectively manage the customer conversation and create quality relationships:

-1. Meet your customer on the right channels.
+1. Have customer conversations on the right channels

 Everyone uses a variety of channels to communicate with one another — according to a Loudhouse report, 63% of customers expect it from businesses, too.
 We also now expect nearly immediate responses thanks to social media.
 Using the right channels helps with both prospecting and customer nurturing.